Recruitment of Directors

 The Executive Report shall be considered by the Board of Directors in the evaluation of the performance of the Executive Director and their eligibility for the Outstanding Executive Director scholarship.

-MATHEMATICS ENDOWMENT FUND OUSTANDING EXECUTIVE DIRECTOR SCHOLARSHIP
+MATHEMATICS ENDOWMENT FUND OUTSTANDING EXECUTIVE DIRECTOR SCHOLARSHIP

 (April 2, 2020)